Daaouan/DL_Lab4/README.md

 2. Analyze the performance of both the Generator and Discriminator.
 3. Generate new data and assess its quality compared to original data.

-## Evaluation
-At the end of the lab, we are expected to:
-- Provide a synthesis of our learning outcomes.
-- Push our work to a GitHub repository and draft a detailed README to summarize the lab's insights.

-## Tools and Environment
-- Google Colab or Kaggle for implementing and running the models.
-- GitHub or GitLab for version control and submission.

 ## Conclusion
 This lab is aimed at providing hands-on experience with advanced deep learning models, empowering us with the skills needed to design, implement, and evaluate generative models in PyTorch.